Go Nepal, Kathmandu Nepal

-The Manaslu Circuit is a newly opened promenade for travellers from all over the world, which is a wonderful blend of natural splendour and cultural mix of Nepal.
-Opened in 1992 the Manaslu region is a magnet for travellers and adventurers who are considering trekking in Nepal.
-Thus, Manaslu has managed to attract attention and curiosity, of travelers who in reality visit this place.
-The Manaslu Trek tour is rich in beauty with the inclusion of the well-trodden path.
-As you progress through the trek, you will find climatic, vegetation, cultural and wildlife diversity.
-Beyond the conservation area of Manaslu, this place is full of flora and fauna and, if you are lucky, you can find some species along the way.
-The trek of the Manaslu region is a remarkable place to welcome the magnificence of the Mt.
-Manaslu which is the eighth highest mountain in the world.
-The exuberant environment in the interior of the Dwarf Mountains, this area is a blessing for anyone looking for peace and happiness in the midst of nature.
+The Manaslu Circuit is a newly opened promenade for visitors from all over the world that is a wonderful blend of Nepal's natural splendour and cultural mix.
+The Manaslu region, which opened in 1992, has become a magnet for tourists and adventurers interested in trekking in Nepal.
+Thus, Manaslu has managed to pique the interest and curiosity of travelers who actually visit this location.
+With the inclusion of the well-trodden path, the Manaslu Trek tour is rich in beauty.
+As you travel along the trail, you will encounter a wide range of climatic, vegetation, cultural, and wildlife diversity.
+Beyond the Manaslu conservation area, this area is rich in flora and fauna, and if you're lucky, you might spot some species along the way.
+The Manaslu region trek is a remarkable place to welcome the magnificence of Mt.
+Manaslu, the world's eighth highest mountain.
+This area's exuberant environment in the interior of the Dwarf Mountains is a blessing for anyone seeking peace and happiness in the midst of nature.

 1. The stunning natural beauty of the forests, rivers and flora of the Manaslu region.

 2. The friendly people and the rich culture of the region, which includes Nepalese and Tibetan ethnic groups.

 3. Larky La Pass (5167 meters), the highest point of the walk.

 4. A breathtaking view of Manaslu, Cheo Himal, Himalung Himal, Nemjung, Gyaji Kang and Kang Guru and the Annapurna II.

 5. Abundant wildlife that includes Tahr (mountain goat), Agali (blue sheep), pika (mammal that lives higher), Himalayan marmots and, if you're lucky, Snow Leopard.